pchapin/yeditor/README.md

 Greetings!

-This is the code base for the Y text editor, version 2.0.
+This is the codebase for the Y text editor, version 2.0.
 Although currently unfinished, it is my intention to release the source and documentation of Y under the terms of the some appropriate open source license.
 Please note that I disclaim all warranties implied or otherwise.
 All the necessary, precise legal language will be added later.

 Y is a simple, but effective cross platform editor.
 The supported platforms are Win32 consoles and Linux terminals (with some testing also on Cygwin and macOS).

 Some level of support also once existed for OS/2 text mode and DOS 16 bit targets.
 However, that support is largely untested, and maybe considerably broken.
+Those legacy platforms also require that Y be built with the Open Watcom compiler, which is no longer a supported compilation platform.

 I invite you to play around with Y. Compile it, use it, and let me know what you think.
 If you find or fix a problem, send me email or, better yet, open an issue on GitHub or create a pull request.
-I can be reached at chapinp@proton.me.
+I can be reached at spicacality@kelseymountain.org.

 There is some sketchy documentation about Y in the doc directory.
 Some of that document is outdated and is in serious need of editing.
 Fixing the documentation is a work in progress.